charismaticchiu/MegaCOIN/README.md

 # MegaCOIN

 Under construction...

-We will release MegaCOIN-Instruct and MegaCOIN-Bench soon.
+We will release MegaCOIN-Instruct and MegaCOIN-Bench and corresponding utils soon.
 Stay tuned!